 How to backup with Windows 10 / 8 / 7

 Let’s see how you can back up different versions of Windows with internal backup tools.
-We’ve described the Windows backup process in our earlier piece in greater detail [include a link to the previous article], so please refer to that previous article for more information.
+We’ve described the Windows backup process in our article in greater detail, so please refer to that article for more information.
 Herein though, let’s briefly summarize the backup process for different versions of Windows.

 To backup the internal HDD for Windows 10:

 1. Click Start → Settings → Update & Security → Backup

 2. In the Backup section: you can add a drive, choose a network location, or pick up an external HDD or SSD you want to back up to.

 For Windows 8 – the process is similar to that of Windows 10:

 - Click Start → Settings → Control panel → System and Security → Save backup copies of your files with File history